← The journal Vertical M&A Guides February 19, 2026

 If you are a founder in the ESG or GRC software space, the current market presents a compelling window of opportunity.
 Here is what you should consider:

 Recurring revenue is paramount.
 Buyers in this space strongly prefer SaaS models with high net revenue retention.
-If you have consulting or services revenue mixed with software, consider how to demonstrate the software component's standalone value and growth trajectory.
+If you have consulting or services revenue mixed with software, demonstrate the software component's standalone value and growth trajectory.

-Data assets matter enormously.
-If your product incorporates proprietary data sets (emissions factors, regulatory mappings, benchmarking data), quantify their value and defensibility.
-These assets can significantly increase your valuation premium.
+Data assets matter.
+If your product incorporates proprietary data sets, emissions factors, regulatory mappings, or benchmarking data, quantify their value and defensibility.

-Multi-framework coverage commands a premium.
-Products that address CSRD, SEC, ISSB, GRI, and other frameworks simultaneously are far more valuable than single-framework solutions.
+Multi-framework coverage matters.
+Products that address CSRD, ISSB, GRI, and other frameworks simultaneously are generally more valuable than single-framework solutions.
 If you can demonstrate broad regulatory coverage, highlight this in any sale process.

 Prepare for diligence on customer quality.
-Acquirers will scrutinise your customer base carefully: enterprise logos, contract durations, renewal rates, and expansion dynamics.
-The strongest outcomes come from companies that can demonstrate a concentrated base of large, long-tenured customers with strong upsell trajectories.
+Acquirers will scrutinize your customer base carefully: enterprise logos, contract durations, renewal rates, and expansion dynamics.
+Companies with large, long-tenured customers and credible expansion usually have more leverage in a sale process.

 Run a competitive process.
-Given the number of active buyers (both PE and strategic), a well-managed competitive process is essential to maximising value.
-The presence of multiple credible bidders creates the leverage needed to achieve premium terms.
+Given the number of active buyers, a well-managed competitive process is important.
+Multiple credible bidders create the leverage needed to test price, structure, and certainty.

-Valuations in the sector reflect these dynamics, with revenue multiples of 8x to 18x ARR and EBITDA multiples of 20x to 30x or higher for best-in-class companies.
-The key to maximising value lies in demonstrating strong recurring revenue, proprietary data assets, multi-framework regulatory coverage, and enterprise-grade customer relationships.
+The key to maximizing value lies in demonstrating strong recurring revenue, proprietary data assets, multi-framework regulatory coverage, and enterprise-grade customer relationships.

 Whether you are ready to pursue a transaction now or are planning for a sale in the next 12 to 24 months, understanding the current landscape is essential to making informed decisions.